vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 ### RLN - Circuit

-Here's what the private and public input to the circuit looks like.
+Here's what the private and public inputs to the circuit look like.
 The identity secret is generated locally, and we create an identity commitment that is inserted into a Merkle tree.
 We then use Merkle proofs to prove membership.
 Registered member can only signal once for a given epoch or external nullifier,